S4C: Digital channels

 S4C launched a high-definition simulcast of S4C called 'Clirlun' on 19 July 2010 to coincide with terrestrial digital switchover in Wales.
 Clirlun was broadcast on Freeview channel 53 only, and not via other platforms.
 However, following funding cuts and a review of core services it was announced on 11 July 2012 that Clirlun would close before the end of the year.
 Clirlun closed at midnight on the evening of 1 December 2012, with Channel 4 HD taking over its transmission capacity with effect from the next day, 2 December 2012.

 It was announced on 20 May 2016 that S4C would relaunch a high definition service S4C HD on Freesat and Sky in Wales and across the UK from 7 June onwards.
 Following the 2016 relaunch of S4C HD, the channel returned to Freeview in HD from 7pm on Wednesday 19 January 2022.
 It will broadcast for peak viewing hours only, from 7pm on weekday evenings and from 2pm on weekends, sharing capacity with the HD version of the BBC's children's service CBBC.

 In December 2014, S4C became available on the BBC iPlayer website, both live and on demand, initially as part of an 18-month trial.
+This partnership was extended in 2026, making S4C's children's programmes available on BBC iPlayer and also the inclusion of adverts as opposed to the message that usually appears.